ktaranov/sqlserver-kit/Utilities/README.md

 The Change Manager gives you all the tools to implement the full DB Ghost Process enabling you to script out your databases into individual DROP/CREATE scripts, place those scripts under source control, modify them there and then build and deploy from those scripts.

+<a id="sqlautomate"></a>
+## SQLAutomate
+Download page: [SQLAutomate]<br/>
+Release date: ?<br/>
+Support Version: 2008/2012/2014/2016<br/>
+Author: OnLine ToolWorks<br/>
+Free version: No<br/>
+Price: $99

+SQLAutomate is an advanced database automation solution for SQL Server, Oracle, MySQL, DB2 or other advanced database management system.
+It provides the ability to manage the necessary repetitive DBMS maintenance to help keep your databases efficient over time.
+SQLAutomate makes it easy to manage a single database server instance, hundreds or even thousands of instances.

 [SSMS]:https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms
 [bcp Utility]:https://msdn.microsoft.com/en-us/library/ms162802.aspx
 [RML Utilities for SQL Server]:https://www.microsoft.com/en-us/download/details.aspx?id=4511